Shresth-Jain19/SHL-Recommendation-System/README.md

 - **Query Processing**: Job descriptions are analyzed semantically to extract key skills and requirements
 - **URL Processing**: Gemini AI parses job URLs to extract relevant information for assessment matching
 - **Top-K Search**: Cosine similarity between query and assessment embeddings determines the best matches

-## 🔜 Future Improvements

-- Custom assessment filtering based on specific criteria
-- Advanced analytics dashboard for employers
-- Multilingual support for international job descriptions
-- Integration with ATS (Applicant Tracking Systems)
-- Custom assessment sequences for different hiring stages

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---